BigSlikTobi/T4LArticleCreation/README.md

     ```
     There are also more specific scripts within the `story_lines` directory (e.g., `deep_dive_pipeline.py`) that might be run for more granular tasks.

+### Personal Summary Generation Pipeline

+This pipeline generates personalized content summaries for users based on their preferred NFL players and teams.

+*   **Manual Execution:**
+    To run the personal summary generation pipeline:
+    ```bash
+    python personal_summary_generator.py
+    ```

+*   **Automated Execution (GitHub Actions):**
+    The personal summary generation is configured to run automatically via a GitHub Actions workflow located in `.github/workflows/personal_summary_generation.yml`.
+    *   **Schedule:** It runs every hour to ensure users receive timely updates.
+    *   **Manual Trigger:** You can also manually trigger this workflow from the "Actions" tab of the GitHub repository.
+    This automated setup ensures continuous generation of personalized content for all users with active preferences.

 ### Utility Scripts

 *   Scripts within the `ArticleUpdates/` directory are generally intended for specific batch updates or maintenance tasks.
 Refer to comments within these scripts for usage instructions if needed.